Where Seagulls Dare

 View from steep, landscaped gardens underneath large fortified castle, people walking around gardens, Hohenwerfen Castle, Werfen

-I was beak-smacked when Dynamic Duo dared to tackle the steep climb up the 900-year-old fortress from the old town centre.
+I was beak-smacked when Dynamic Duo dared to tackle the steep climb up to the 900-year-old fortress from the old town centre.
 Though I suspect I wasn’t the only one of us who wished the cable car in ‘Where Eagles Dare’ actually existed in real life.
 It turns out that there is, in fact, a funicular which goes directly into the castle, but, of course, the Oldies only found it after they’d arrived, panting, at the castle gate.

 Seamus the Seagull in front of large photograph of smiling man in German army uniform standing beside smiling woman wearing Dirndl, Exhibition, Hohenwerfen Castle, Werfen